 Omega-3 fatty acids make your brain happy

 Doctors often treat anxiety with therapy and medications, but the answer to calming the condition could be hiding in plain sight: the foods we eat.
 Doctors and nutritionists are starting to understand more about how certain nutrients, or lack of them, affect the brain.
 “Our brain has very high energy and nutrient requirements,” says clinical nutritionist and health coach Melissa Reagan Brunetti, CNC.
 “Nutritional deficiencies and dietary patterns can affect its function, and alter brain chemistry and the formulation of neurotransmitters—chemicals in the brain that can stimulate and calm.”
 These neurotransmitters influence our mood as well as our appetite, she says.
 A study from Ohio State University showed one nutrient that’s especially good for reducing anxious symptoms is omega 3 fatty acids, found in fatty fish like wild salmon, flaxseed, walnuts, and chia seeds.
 “Our brains need fat from dietary sources to function properly,” Brunetti says.
-“If you are not eating a sufficient amount of beneficial fats, your brain will suffer."
-Here are more surprising omega 3-rich foods that add years to your life.
+“If you are not eating a sufficient amount of beneficial fats, your brain will suffer.”
+Be sure to check out these tips from top therapists on how to deal with anxiety.